Roger-random/Sawppy_Rover/README.md

+# Ag Sawppy
+This repo exists to hold [Ag readme](https://github.com/samuk/Sawppy_Rover/blob/main/modifications/Ag/readme.md) & to host [Discussions](https://github.com/samuk/Sawppy_Rover/discussions)

 # Sawppy the Rover

 Sawppy is a motorized model of Mars rovers Curiosity and Perseverance.
 It faithfully reproduces the [Rocker-Bogie suspension kinematics](https://en.wikipedia.org/wiki/Rocker-bogie) of real rovers and is intended to be a hardware platform for future software projects in autonomous operation.
 Go forth and boldly explore the back yard, Sawppy!

-This repo exists to hold this [Ag readme](https://github.com/samuk/Sawppy_Rover/blob/main/modifications/Ag/readme.md) & to host [Discussions](https://github.com/samuk/Sawppy_Rover/discussions)

 All information for building Sawppy is free and public open source for anyone to build their own.
 Build instructions can be found